 The pioneers are the ones with arrows in their backs

-There’s great comment in Clayton Christensen’s book The Innovators Dilemma about how hard it is to be an innovator in most businesses. it goes something like “you always recognise the pioneers in any business.
+There’s great comment in Clayton Christensen’s book The Innovators Dilemma about how hard it is to be an innovator in most businesses.
+It goes something like “you always recognise the pioneers in any business.
 They’re the ones with the arrows in their backs”.

 We know that feeling.

-No-one gets innovation right first time.
-That includes using martech.
-But as long as you focus on martech opportunities rather than martech challenges, you’re far more likely to succeed.
+Using martech to its full advantage does mean being an innovator.
+And as long as you focus on martech opportunities rather than martech challenges, you’re far more likely to succeed.

 Conclusion - The 3 biggest martech challenges and how to overcome them

 We shared 3 martech challenges in this article.

 The challenge of persuading close-minded marketers to embrace the martech opportunity.

 The challenge in terms of cost when working with the dominant martech suppliers.